dyhes/zulip/templates/zerver/help/organize-the-streams-sidebar.md

 * [Mute a stream](/help/mute-a-stream)

-On Zulip, it is useful to organize streams in the sidebar in order to easily access streams which you use frequently.
+On Aloha, it is useful to organize streams in the sidebar in order to easily access streams which you use frequently.
 This is because streams are initially arranged alphabetically which makes it difficult to quickly access your frequently used streams.